kseremet/openshift-virtualization-demo/README.md

 5. Click on `Managed resource assignments`
 6. Select all clusters you want to add, click on `Review` and then on `Save`

-Now we have a `ManagedClusterSet` we can use to make the managed clusters available to GitOps.
+Now we have a `ManagedClusterSet` that can be used to make the managed clusters available to GitOps.

 ### Installing OpenShift GitOps on the hub cluster

 1. Login as cluster administrator on the UI of the hub cluster
-2. Open the `Administrator` view if not already selected
+2. Open the `Administrator` view if it is not already selected
 2. In the menu click on `Operators` and open `OperatorHub`
 3. In the search type `Red Hat OpenShift GitOps` and click on it in the results